rocher/mold/docs/reference-guide.md

 ### Defined Settings

-All above settings can be defined also in the definitions file, except the `Enable_Defined_Settings` itself.
+All the above settings can be defined also in the definitions file, except the `Enable_Defined_Settings` itself.

 All variables starting with the prefix `mold-` are considered by Mold as